- Cardonald Campus

-The Television course is one of only a few HNC/HND courses in Scotland to be awarded the ScreenSkills quality mark, indicating those courses which are best suited to prepare you for a career in the Creative Industries.
-This ensures that the course keeps up with the rapid pace of creative change, and that student’s benefit from using the latest technologies and industry practice throughout their studies.
-For this course to be awarded the ScreenSkills quality mark, you can be sure that it has undergone a rigorous assessment process conducted by experts working in the Creative Industries.
+This HND Digital Film and Television course has been awarded the ScreenSkills quality mark indicating those courses, which are best suited to prepare you for a career in the Creative Industries.
+This ensures that the course keeps up with the rapid pace of creative change, and that students benefit from using the latest technologies and industry practice throughout their studies.
+For this Digital Film and Television course to be awarded the ScreenSkills quality mark, you can be sure that it has undergone a rigorous assessment process conducted by experts working in the Creative Industries.

 What will I learn?